This Article's Contents

 But God is upset – not at all pleased with them.
 “They seem eager”…”as if they were a nation that does what is right”.
 Isaiah is commanded to speak loudly, publicly of their sins and their hypocrisy.
 They are corrupt, in serious danger.
 Sadly, people who are living in rebellion against God, but are still acting quite religious, do not want to hear about it!

-Here is a milder but similar clear call from our own day:
+Here is a milder but similar clear call to speak up from our own day:

 Find and work from your truest, deepest values… Say it out loud, and every chance you get.